-Headlines and excerpts about the May 19, 1882 fire written from notes jotted down at the scene and published in an extra morning edition (of the Leadville Herald) is to the right.
-Click on the article to see full size and read the article below.
+Headlines and excerpts about the May 19, 1882 fire written from notes jotted down at the scene and published in an extra morning edition (of the Leadville Herald) are on this page.
+Also, click on the image to see the original article and read the text below.

 The Most Fatal Conflagration That Ever Visited Leadville